Berry Interschool Equestrian Championship

 Dressage – sponsored by Sheds n Homes Nowra and Illawarra Equine Centre

 DRESSAGE CHAMPIONS (Primary and Secondary) proudly sponsored by Sheds n Homes Nowra

 ROSETTES FOR FIRST PLACE GETTER IN EACH DRESSAGE TEST (Primary and Secondary) proudly sponsored by Illawarra Equine Centre

 Judges’ Encouragement Rosettes donated by GLADIATOR FLOATS to be awarded to all Preparatory riders.
 Riders competing in the Preparatory tests are to collect their Encouragement Rosette from the spectator shed after 2:00pm on Saturday 19th December.
 One rosette per competitor.

 There will be no gear check at this event.
 It is the responsibility of each competitor to know the EA Rules for Dressage.

 Riders are to ride in draw order at their designated time.

-Test papers and ribbons may be collected from the broadcast box 30 minutes after the placings have been written on the scoreboard.
+Test papers and ribbons may be collected from the spectator shed 30 minutes after the placings have been written on the scoreboard.

-The order of classes (program) will be placed on the whiteboard at the gate of each Hacking ring.
+The order of classes (program) will be placed on the whiteboard at the gate of each Hack Ring.
 Gate stewards will call each class to enter the ring in order of the program.

-Refer to the Layout of the Common (map) for the location of each Hacking ring.
+Refer to the aerial map for the location of each Hack Ring.